 Now, dots of rain or dots of snow, are email addresses cool enough for them?

-Can I Use Periods in Email Addresses?
+Can I Use a Period in an Email Address?

 Yes.